Error mitigation for universal gates on encoded qubits

-The universally accepted approach to remedy effects of noise and decoherence in quantum computing is the use of quantum error correction~\cite{shor1995scheme,steane1996error,calderbank1996good}.
+\textit{Introduction.}--- The universally accepted approach to remedy effects of noise and decoherence in quantum computing is the use of quantum error correction~\cite{shor1995scheme,steane1996error,calderbank1996good}.
 The celebrated \emph{threshold theorem} guarantees that errors in a quantum computation can be suppressed efficiently to any level for arbitrarily long circuits, if the noise rate of the physical gates is below some \emph{constant} threshold value~\cite{AB08}.
 The low noise thresholds and the polylogarithmic qubit overhead needed to implement error correction protocols are very demanding on the quantum hardware.
 However, the by far largest overhead for quantum algorithms with current error correcting codes stems from the implementation of a fault-tolerant universal gate set.

 Clifford gates are typically easier to realize fault-tolerantly than non-Clifford gates for many commonly studied codes.
-In fact, for many CSS codes they can be implemented \emph{transversally} the overhead is manageable, because by definition these gates are fault-tolerant as they do not spread errors within code blocks.
-The Eastin-Knill theorem proves that no quantum error correcting code can transversally implement a universal set of gates~\cite{EK09}.
-It is known that self-dual CSS codes can implement the entire Clifford group transversally~\cite{shor1996fault}.
+In fact, for many CSS codes they can be implemented transversally.
+Transversal gates have a manageable overhead, because by definition these gates are fault-tolerant as they do not spread errors within code blocks.
+The Eastin-Knill theorem proves that no error correcting code can transversally implement a universal set of gates~\cite{EK09}.
 To obtain a universal gate set a single further non-Clifford gate is needed.
-One commonly used gate that completes the group to a universal gate set is the $T$-gate is commonly added for this purpose.
+The $T$-gate is commonly added for this purpose.

-A common approach to implement the $T$-gate fault-tolerantly is the use of reliable encoded magic-states~\cite{BK05}.
+A common approach to implement the $T$-gate fault-tolerantly is the use of reliable encoded magic states~\cite{BK05}.
 These states can be prepared by a technique called \emph{magic state distillation} and every encoded magic state can be used to perform a $T$-gate using only Clifford operations as shown in Figure~\ref{fig_Tgate}.
 The distillation of magic states is responsible for the largest overhead in a fault-tolerant computing system~\footnote{Recent results such as~{\cite{Litinski2019magicstate}} show how to reduce the memory footprint of a magic state factory by almost one order of magnitude with roughly the same (or even smaller) space-time volume as a logical $\CNOT$.
 However, these results only apply to large-distance codes $(d\geq 25)$ and we would need at least $4000$ qubits to get a single $T$-gate.}.